-Much as I loved Gunnerkrigg Court, I could not understand why Antimony wouldn't accept help from the adult staff at the Court, and why she went about trying to solve mysteries all by her lonesome.
-I didn't like it, but I accepted that it was necessary to keep the entire story from being resolved in two chapters.
-Then, about the time that Ch 14 was going up, I realized that Annie's independent nature was a result of her unusual childhood—her years at Good Hope Hospital had taught her to solve her own (and other people's) problems all by herself.
-But what really made me admire the comic was the realization that because she doesn't seek help from the adults who actually know what's going on, Annie's solo snooping and problem-solving actually make things worse: she nearly gets killed a few times, and then she almost triggers a diplomatic incident between the Court and the Woods.
-In other words, the "kids are smart and Adults Are Useless" setup that I disliked was actually being deconstructed by the comic.
-(It also helps that in later chapters, Annie seems to be maturing and learning to accept help and advice from other.) — Meta Four
+Antimony's refusal to accept help from the adult staff at the Court, and why she went about trying to solve mysteries all by her lonesome can be confusing at first.
+It's often dismissed as simply necessary to keep the entire story from being resolved in two chapters.
+Then, about the time that Ch 14 was going up, it becomes clear that Annie's independent nature was a result of her unusual childhood—her years at Good Hope Hospital had taught her to solve her own (and other people's) problems all by herself.
+But what's really brilliant is the realization that because she doesn't seek help from the adults who actually know what's going on, Annie's solo snooping and problem-solving actually makes things worse: She nearly gets killed a few times, and then she almost triggers a diplomatic incident between the Court and the Woods.
+In other words, the "kids are smart and Adults Are Useless" setup was actually being deconstructed by the comic.
+It also helps that in later chapters, Annie seems to be maturing and learning to accept help and advice from others.

-Something I only caught due to a conversation on the official forum: From scenes in the ether, it's apparent that a person's appearance in the ether is in some way connected to their nature or character.
+From scenes in the ether, it's apparent that a person's appearance in the ether is in some way connected to their nature or character.
 In particular, their hair: Annie's hair seems to be infinitely long, while Anja's and Parley's hair in the ether is longer than their physical hair, but not infinitely so.
 Also, the separation between the physical world and the ether is weaker in Gillitie Wood, particularly for creatures of the etherium, like Suicide Fairies.
 In light of that, the freakout over Red's hair in Ch 15 ("Your hair!
-It goes up again!") takes on a completely different meaning: Blue wasn't pushing Red away (solely) because she's shallow.
-Blue was pushing Red away because she came from a world where personal appearance is inextricably linked to character and personality, and she failed to realize that this was not true in the human world. — Meta Four
+It goes up again!") takes on a completely different meaning: Ayilu wasn't pushing Red away (solely) because she's shallow.
+Ayilu was pushing Red away because she came from a world where personal appearance is inextricably linked to character and personality, and she failed to realize that this was not true in the human world.

-Something that I have only noticed recently is how vital Shadow 2 was for creating the story of Gunnerkrigg Court itself.
+Shadow 2 was vital for creating the story of the webcomic itself.
 See, if Annie was not inclined to confront him that night in the hallway, we would have never figured out that he needed to get across the bridge.
 And if we never figured that out, Annie would have never built a robot for him to ride across.
 If Robot had never gone across the bridge in the first place, he wouldn't have come back across in chapter seven.
 Annie would have never fallen off the bridge, making it so Coyote and Ysengrin never organized a meeting, and Coyote would have not invited her to the forest to expand her knowledge of her etheric powers.
 Along with that, Annie would have not discovered Jeanne, or have a reason to create a new body for Robot, and Kat and Annie would have never located Jeanne's shrine or learned about the story of Diego.
-And now my brain is yelling at itself. — Pax Repaki

 The robots said that "the court grew from the seed Bismuth."
 Bismuth is a metal that chemically resembles antimony.

-This troper has been thinking about Chapter 13 lately, and thinks they've figured something out.
-Consider the storyline: Kat meets a boy, develops affection for him (whether it be a crush or "real" love, it still affects her quite a bit), but eventually has to let him go due to circumstances beyond her control.
+Consider the storyline of Chapter 13: Kat meets a boy, develops affection for him (whether it be a crush or "real" love, it still affects her quite a bit), but eventually has to let him go due to circumstances beyond her control.
 In comparison, consider Diego's story: he meets Jeanne, develops affection for her, but eventually realizes that she will never return the affection.
 And finally, think of the difference between their reactions: Kat accepts the loss with surprising equilibrium whereas Diego basically ruins everything for Jeanne as well as for himself.
 It seems that Chapter 13 is a way of comparing/contrasting Kat's personality with Diego's, especially given how both of them are heavily involved with the robots.